Nethereum/Nethereum/docs/contracts/deploying.md

 #### Visual Studio Code

 1. Open Visual Studio Code
-2. Copy the contract test into a new file and save it as "test.sol"
+2. Copy the contract test into a new file and save it as "test.sol", you will need to have opened a folder as your workspace.
-3. If you don't have the Solidity extension press F1 and type "ext", then search for "solidity" and install it.
+3. If you don't have the Solidity extension press F1 or Shift+Command+P on a mac and type "ext", then search for "solidity" and install it.
 4. Now that is installed you can press F1 again type "compile" and select the option to "Compile current contract"
 5. Your abi and bytecode files can be found now in your bin folder.